Holy Nail: The bridle and helmet of Constantine

-The fifth-century Church historian of Constantinople, Socrates of Constantinople, wrote in his Ecclesiastical History, which was finished shortly after 439, that after Constantine was proclaimed Caesar and then Emperor, he ordered that all honor be paid to his mother Helena, to make up for the neglect paid her by her former husband, Constantius Chlorus.
+The fifth-century church historian Socrates of Constantinople wrote in his Ecclesiastical History, which was finished shortly after 439, that after Constantine was proclaimed Caesar and then Emperor, he ordered that all honor be paid to his mother Helena, to make up for the neglect paid her by her former husband, Constantius Chlorus.
 After her conversion to Christianity, Constantine sent her on a quest to find the cross and nails used to crucify Jesus.
 A Jew called Judas (in later retellings further called Judas Cyriacus) led her to the place where they were buried.
 Several miracles were claimed to prove the authenticity of these items, and Helena returned with a piece of the cross and the nails.
 Socrates wrote that one nail was used to make a bridle and one was used to make the Helmet of Constantine.
 Two relics exist that have the form of a bridle and are claimed to be the bridle of Constantine: one in the apse of the Cathedral of Milan, and the other in the cathedral treasury of Carpentras Cathedral.

 The Iron Crown of Lombardy has been said to contain one of the nails; however, scientific analysis has shown that the crown contains no iron.
 The band that was supposed to have been formed from a nail is actually 99% silver.

-Nails venerated as those of Jesus’s crucifixion
+Nails venerated as those of Jesus's crucifixion

+There are a number of extant nails venerated as those used in the crucifixion of Jesus: